“Street Notes” aka SIDEWALK ROMANCE: WHEN STRANGERS LOSE THEIR SHIT is a project I never started consciously, but pursued continuously.

 And that’s one of the reasons I started this website: To both preserve these little gems of humanity and to create a chronological proximity between the analog notes I find and the date I get to present them in the digital world.
-Some are written in foreign languages, so feel free to. to your friends and have them solve the riddles of the streets
+Some are written in foreign languages, so feel free to pass the notes to your friends and have them solve the riddles of the streets.

 (Russian note I could only decode partly via Google.